 - Writing to learn is central to the Lehigh experience.

-- WAC is transformative and does not necessarily call for addition so much as it invites modification of teaching practices.
+- WAC is transformative and does not call for addition so much as it invites modification of teaching practices.

-- WAC must actively seek guidance from across of the Lehigh community in proposing such changes and initiatives that are in the best interests of Lehigh students.
+- WAC must actively seek guidance from across of the Lehigh community in proposing changes and initiatives that are in the best interests of Lehigh students.

 We look forward to working with you.